linuxknowhow/linux-backup-script/README.md

 This is a linux backup script.
 It's used for backuping:

-- folders
+- Folders
 - MySQL databases
-- cron entries
+- Cron entries

 ## Where does it upload backups?

-- locally
+- Locally
 - AWS S3

 ## Killer features: